Blog

 Eligibility for Citizenship

-• Residency Duration: After six years of legal residency in Portugal.
+• Residency Duration: After five years of legal residency in Portugal, as established by Lei da Nacionalidade (Lei n.º 37/81).

 • Language Proficiency: Applicants must demonstrate basic proficiency in Portuguese (A2 level).